Bosch-SW/linux-iccom/README.md

     duplicated rules inside the command.
     NOTE: the rule actions execution order is not specified and depends on implementation, so don't do assumptions on the actions order.
+    NOTE: will not change the default action of the existing routing table.
   * `-`:
     incoming data data will be subtracted from the existing table.
 NOTE: resulting empty rules will be discarded.
     NOTE: if duplications are in the subtrahend, they all will be subtracted.
+    NOTE: will not change the default action of the existing routing table.
   * `d`:
     will drop the routing and switch IccomSkif into classic mode (all channels are allowed pass-through + loopback configuration).